Rareș Ilie

-Rareș Andrei Ilie (/ro/; born 19 April 2003) is a Romanian professional footballer who plays as an attacking midfielder for club Empoli, on loan from Ligue 1 club Nice.
+Rareș Andrei Ilie (/ro/; born 19 April 2003) is a Romanian professional footballer who plays as an attacking midfielder for club Mantova.

-Ilie started out as a senior with Rapid București at age 17, amassing over 50 matches in the first two leagues combined before signing for French team Nice in 2022.
+Ilie started his senior career with Rapid București at the age of 17, amassing over 58 matches in Romania's first two leagues before signing with French club Nice in 2022.

-At international level, he has represented the under-18, under-19 and under-21 sides of Romania.
+At the international level, he has represented the under-18, under-19 and under-21 teams.

 Club career

 Rapid București

-Ilie made his senior debut for Rapid București on 5 September 2020, aged 17, in a 2–1 victory over Pandurii Târgu Jiu in the Liga II championship.
-On 19 November that year, he scored his first goal in a 1–0 league win against Universitatea Cluj.
-Ilie amassed three goals from 22 appearances during his debut season in Bucharest, with "the White-Burgundies" finishing as Liga II runners-up and thus earning direct promotion.
+Ilie made his senior debut for Rapid București on 5 September 2020, aged 17, in a 2–1 victory over Pandurii Târgu Jiu in the Liga II.
+On 19 November the same year, he scored his first senior goal in a 1–0 league win against Universitatea Cluj.
+During the 2020–21 season, he amassed three goals from 22 appearances, as Rapid Bucureşti finished as Liga II runners-up and secured direct promotion.

-On 18 July 2021, Ilie recorded his professional debut by starting in a 1–0 Liga I defeat of Chindia Târgoviște.
+On 18 July 2021, Ilie made his Liga I debut by starting in a 1–0 win over Chindia Târgoviște.
 His first goal in the competition came on 19 November, in a 2–2 away draw against the same opponent.
-Ilie contributed with 38 games and six goals in all competitions during the 2021–22 campaign, being one of the most proficient players of Rapid București.
+Ilie featured in 38 matches and scored six goals in all competitions during the 2021–22 campaign, and established himself as a regular first-team player.

 Nice

 On 14 July 2022, Rapid București shareholder Victor Angelescu announced an agreement for the move of Ilie to Ligue 1 club Nice.
-The French side officialised his signing three days later, and press generally reported the transfer fee as €5 million plus bonuses.
+The French side officially announced his signing three days later, and the press generally reported the transfer fee as €5 million plus potential bonuses.

-Ilie made his debut on 7 August 2022, coming on as a 64th-minute substitute for Alexis Beka Beka in a 1–1 league draw at Toulouse, and one week later started in a 1–1 home draw with Strasbourg.
-On the 18th, he registered his European debut in a 0–1 away loss to Maccabi Tel Aviv in the UEFA Europa Conference League play-off round.
+Ilie made his debut on 7 August 2022, coming on as a substitute in the 64th minute for Alexis Beka Beka in a 1–1 league draw at Toulouse, and one week later, he started in a 1–1 home draw against Strasbourg.
+On 18 August, he made his European debut in a 0–1 away loss to Maccabi Tel Aviv in the UEFA Europa Conference League play-off round.

 Various loans

-On 1 February 2023, Ilie moved to Israeli Premier League team Maccabi Tel Aviv on loan for the remainder the season.
-He started in eight league matches and failed to score any goals.
+On 1 February 2023, Ilie moved to Israeli Premier League team Maccabi Tel Aviv on loan for the remainder of the season.
+He started in eight league matches and did not score.

 On 20 June 2023, Ilie signed for newly-promoted Swiss Super League club Lausanne-Sport on a season-long loan deal.
-On 29 July, he scored his first goal by opening a 1–1 home draw with Grasshoppers.
+On 29 July, he scored the opening goal in a 1–1 home draw against Grasshoppers.

-On 24 January 2025, Ilie signed for Italian Serie B club Catanzaro on a half-season loan deal, with option to make the deal permanent.
+On 24 January 2025, Ilie signed for Serie B club Catanzaro on a six-month loan, with an option to make the move permanent.

-On 9 July 2025, Ilie returned to Serie B and joined Empoli on loan with an option to buy.
+On 9 July 2025, Ilie returned to Serie B and joined Empoli on a loan deal, with an option to buy.

+Mantova

+On 28 July 2026, Ilie moved to Serie B on a permanent basis, signing a three-year contract with Mantova.